henry-oberholtzer/robotiko/README.md

 Code: numberReplacer(11)
 Result: "Beep!"

+Test: If user enters a name, and the number contains the digit 3, replace with the string "Won't you be my neighbor, NAME?"
+Code: numberReplacer(13, NAME)
+Result: "Won't you be my neighbor, NAME?

 ##### Describe arrayReplacer()
 Test: Iterates through an array, replacing digits as needed with numberReplacer()
 Code: numberReplacer([1, 2, 4, 21, 11, 13, 30])